Databases make customer information easy to handle, helping to improve service and strengthen relationships.

 Consider the processes that are likely to be used to input and extract data

 - Typing in information is straightforward for small volumes, but creates problems if there are thousands of leads to capture.

-- Bringing in temporary help or outsourcing may be the only practical way to deal with inputting a large amount of new data, especially if it is not in a standardised form.
+- Bringing in outside help may be the best way to deal with inputting a large amount of new data, especially if it is not in a standardised form.